whosonfirst/go-whosonfirst-pip/README.md

 ]
 ```

 There is an optional third `placetype` parameter which is a string (see also: [the list of valid Who's On First placetypes](https://github.com/whosonfirst/whosonfirst-placetypes)) that will limit the results to only records of a given placetype.

-You can enable strict placetype checking by passing the `-strict` flag.
+You can enable strict placetype checking on the server-side by specifying the `-strict` flag.
 This will ensure that the placetype being specificed has actually been indexed, returning an error if not.

 ## Assumptions, caveats and known-knowns